A.S.U.Photo / Shutterstock

 Although the noticeable performance of metallic coatings in salt spray tests will be significantly enhanced by the incorporation of polymer topcoats, it is not necessary that this will be reflected in field performance.

 Finding the Facts

-Recently, the South African Bureau of Standards carried out accelerated weathering trials of polymer-coated in-line galvanized coatings and compared them with traditional in-line galvanized and hot-dip galvanized coatings to assess the influence of the addition of polymer topcoats on durability.
-Given below is a summary of this report.
+The South African Bureau of Standards (SABS) recently performed accelerated weathering trials of polymer-coated, in-line galvanized coatings, and compared them with conventional in-line galvanized and hot-dip galvanized coatings, to evaluate the impact of the addition of polymer topcoats on sturdiness.
+A summary of this report is given below.

-The samples underwent Salt Fog, Damp SO2 Atmosphere, QUV Weatherometer and Hardness testing.
-The SABS report gave the following conclusion:
+The samples went through Damp SO2 Atmosphere, Salt Fog, QUV Weatherometer, and Hardness testing.
+The SABS report provided the following conclusion:

 Poor Performance from Plated Coatings

-Zinc-plated coatings are not appropriate for exterior exposure applications.
-Zinc-plated bolts and hardware fittings like gate hinges will not offer sufficient protection from corrosion and often do not last more than 12 months in exterior exposures in a majority of the urban coastal environments.
+Zinc-plated coatings are not suitable for applications exposed to outdoor atmosphere.
+Zinc-plated bolts and hardware fittings, such as gate hinges, will not provide adequate protection from corrosion, and usually do not last beyond 12 months in outdoor settings such as urban coastal environments.

-The client placed a request for the zinc plating to be replaced with an extra-heavy, hot-dip galvanized coating.
-BTG could apply a 100-μm coating to the 3 mm thick cable tray sections, which is nearly 50% more than the required minimum standard for hot-dip galvanized coatings applied to steel of such thickness and more than 10 times the thickness of the zinc plating.
+The client made a request for the zinc plating to be substituted with a heavier, hot-dip galvanized coating.
+BTG could apply a 100-μm coating to the 3-mm thick cable tray sections, which is approximately 50% greater compared to the mandatory minimum standard for hot-dip galvanized coatings applied to steel of such thickness, and over 10 times the thickness of the zinc plating.